 One of my goals, during the pandemic, is to come out of this stronger than when it started.
 This forced me to take an honest look at my life, my goals, and what makes me happy.
 How close or far am I from doing the things that make me happy?
 This is when I noticed I was doing things that made me miserable.

 When I Realize I’d Been Programmed

 For example, looking at the news or social media before work.
 When I was growing up, we consumed the news many times per day.
 What was on my doorstep in the morning and evening?
 Newspapers.
 What was on TV in the morning, in the afternoon, in the early evening and before bed?
 The news.
 Media companies programmed millions of people to look at the news.
 For the first time in years, I viewed TV Guide.
 Would you believe it’s still like that?
 News in the morning, early and late evening.

 Not realizing I was programmed, I continued this pattern as an adult.
 Through social media, I was consuming news many times per day.
 When I paused social media, I felt guilty because I wasn’t informed about what was going on in the world.
 Correction: guilty and shameful.
 That’s how I felt if I didn’t read or listen to the news.
 I still believe being ignorant is not a good look.

 Reflecting on what made me happy, I asked myself honest questions.

 - Is there anything in the news that I need to know?

-- Why types of news wouldn’t put me in a bad mood or would inspire me?
+- What types of news wouldn’t put me in a bad mood or would inspire me?

 The more I thought about it, the more toxic my habits were to me.
 I haven’t made a video in months.
 I noticed a bad cycle of coming up with an idea, going to my computer, seeing the news, my mood changes and I don’t complete the video.

 Making Better Choices